Injured in a Cycling Accident

 When should you seek legal advice?

 If your claim is going to go to court it will need to be filed with the court within three years of the accident.
-However, especially given the complexity of new South Australian insurance laws, we recommend that you get legal advice as soon as possible to ensure that your rights are honoured.
+However, especially given the complexity of new insurance laws in some states, we recommend that you get legal advice as soon as possible to ensure that your rights are honoured.

 Why choose Tindall Gask Bentley?

-Tindall Gask Bentley is the largest injury law firm in South Australia.
+Tindall Gask Bentley is the largest injury law firm in South Australia, and now also has offices in Perth, Western Australia and Darwin, Northern Territory.
 We’ve been helping injured people win compensation for more than 40 years.

-We have lawyers who have significant experience with cycling injury claims, and are passionate about helping cyclists get back on the bike.
+Our lawyers have significant experience with cycling injury claims, and are passionate about helping cyclists get back on the bike.

 For more information, contact TGB partners Barney Gask or Tim White on (08) 8212 1077.